sjp38/linux/for_damon_patches/cv.rst

 Visualized Outputs of DAMON
 ===========================

-For intuitively understanding of DAMON, I made web pages[1-8] showing the visualized dynamic data access pattern of various realistic workloads, which I picked up from PARSEC3 and SPLASH-2X bechmark suites.
+For intuitive understanding of DAMON, I made web pages[1-8] showing the visualized dynamic data access pattern of various realistic workloads in PARSEC3 and SPLASH-2X bechmark suites.
 The figures are generated using the user space tool in 10th patch of this patchset.

 There are pages showing the heatmap format dynamic access pattern of each workload for heap area[1], mmap()-ed area[2], and stack[3] area.
 I splitted